This chapter reviewed several question types:

 - Use a diagram to help relate the different pieces of the passage.

 - Read the answers, keeping in mind that the answer could be a main idea, secondary conclusion, or a premise.

 - The wrong choices will have no support or little support.
 Eliminate incorrect choices until you’re left with the correct answer.

 Test Taker, Beware!

-Now that we’re deep into the Critical Reasoning chapter, we’re going to move into discussing trap answer choices.
+Now that we’re deep into the Critical Reasoning chapter, we’re going to further discuss trap answer choices.
 Test writing is an extremely time-consuming task, but test writers have an easy way out.
 On nearly every question you will see wrong answers that they pull out of a “bin” of typical junk answers.
 These wrong answers do not do much to test ability; they are simply there to fool inexperienced and unskilled test takers.

 (A) If you misread the passage, this looks right.

 (B) Maybe right – close call with some subtle difference most students miss.

 (E) The BESTEST choice that uses INCREDIBLY strong language (like all, never).